aparnack/data_science/projects/customer_retention/readme.md

 + The project is done for now.
 + Recommendations and scope for future work is completed.

+# V1.1: 02/07/2018
++ The project was re-opened because realized a mistake while doing documentation
++ The mistake was in interpretation of a feature variable, since no metadata was available with dataset.
++ It is corrected, a few more changes are made due to that.

 --This is a project open for feedback (mailto:aparnack@gmail.com) by viewers, as of 02/04/2018--